InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/architecture/new-branch-policy.rst

 frontend.
 This is accomplished by applying a tag to the backend (or frontend) staging branch.

-So, if you are testing code for a new release to production: -
+So, if you are testing code in staging prior to making a new release in
+production: -

 #.
 Your feature should have already been merged onto the corresponding ``staging``
     branch for the repository that is changing, having passed through the